-• The Mineral Resources in this Estimate were independently prepared, including estimation and classification, by Nordmin Engineering Ltd. and in accordance with the definitions for Mineral Resources in S-K 1300.

-• Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
-This estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues.

-- Verification included multiple site visits to inspect drilling, logging, density measurement procedures and sampling procedures, and a review of the control sample results used to assess laboratory assay quality.
-In addition, a random selection of the drillhole database results was compared with the original records. - The Mineral Resources in this estimate for the Santa Cruz, East Ridge, and Texaco Deposits used Datamine Studio RMTM software to create the block models. - The Mineral Resources are current to December 31, 2022. - Underground-constrained Mineral Resources for the Santa Cruz Deposit are reported at a cut-off grade of 0.70% total copper, Texaco Deposit are reported at a cut-off grade of 0.80% total copper and East Ridge Deposit are reported at a cut-off grade of 0.90% total copper.
-The cut-off grade reflects total operating costs to define reasonable prospects for eventual economic extracted by conventional underground mining methods with a maximum production rate of 15,000 tonnes/day.
-All material within mineable shape-optimized wireframes has been included in the Mineral Resource. - Underground mineable shape optimization parameters include a long-term copper price of US\$3.70/lb, process recovery of 94%, direct mining costs between US\$24.50-\$40.00/processed tonne reflecting various mining method costs (long hole or room and pillar), mining general and administration cost of US\$4.00/t processed, onsite processing and SX/EW costs between US\$13.40-\$14.47/t processed, offsite costs between US\$3.29 to US\$4.67/t processed, along with variable royalties between 5.00% to 6.96% NSR and a mining recovery of 100%. - Specific Gravity was applied using weighted averages by Deposit Sub-Domain. - All figures are rounded to reflect the relative accuracy of the estimates, and totals may not add correctly. - Excludes unclassified mineralization located along edges of the Santa Cruz, East Ridge, and Texaco Deposits where drill density is poor. - Report from within a mineralization envelope accounting for mineral continuity.
-Total soluble copper means the addition of sequential acid soluble copper and sequential cyanide soluble copper assays.
-Total soluble copper is not reported for the Primary Domain.
+- The Mineral Resources in this estimate were independently prepared by Christian Ballard, P.Geo. of Nordmin Engineering Ltd and the Mineral Resources were prepared in accordance with NI 43-101 and the CIM Definition Standards for Mineral Resources and Mineral Reserves (2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019).
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+No environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues are known that may affect this estimate of Mineral Resources. - Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+This estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues. - Verification included multiple site visits to inspect drilling, logging, density measurement procedures and sampling procedures, and a review of the control sample results used to assess laboratory assay quality.
+In addition, a random selection of the drillhole database results was compared with the original records. - The Mineral Resources in this estimate for the Santa Cruz, East Ridge, and Texaco deposits used Datamine Studio RMTM software to create the block models. - The Mineral Resources have an effective date of December 31, 2022. - Underground-constrained Mineral Resources for the Santa Cruz deposit are reported at a cut-off grade (CoG) of 0.70% total copper, Texaco deposit are reported at a CoG of 0.80% total copper and East Ridge deposit are reported at a CoG of 0.90% total copper.
+The CoG reflects total operating costs to define reasonable prospects for eventual economic extracted by conventional underground mining methods with a maximum production rate of 15,000 tonnes per day (t/d).
+All material within mineable shape-optimized wireframes has been included in the Mineral Resource - Underground mineable shape optimization parameters include a long-term copper price of US\$3.70/lb, process recovery of 94%, direct mining costs between US\$24.50-\$40.00/processed tonne reflecting various mining method costs (long hole or room and pillar), mining general and administration cost of US\$4.00/t processed, onsite processing and SX/EW costs between US\$13.40-\$14.47/t processed, offsite costs between US\$3.29 to US\$4.67/t processed, along with variable royalties between 5.00% to 6.96% NSR and a mining recovery of 100%. - Specific Gravity was applied using weighted averages by Deposit Sub-Domain. - All figures are rounded to reflect the relative accuracy of the estimates, and totals may not add correctly. - Excludes unclassified mineralization located along edges of the Santa Cruz, East Ridge, and Texaco deposits where drill density is poor. - Reported from within a mineralization envelope accounting for mineral continuity. - Total soluble copper means the addition of sequential acid soluble copper and sequential cyanide soluble copper assays.
+Total soluble copper is not reported for the Primary Domain